Each May youth across the country unite during Global Youth Traffic

 The first place winner will receive a scholarship in the amount of

 $5,000.
 Second-place finisher will receive $2,000.
 Third-place finisher

-Entries are due by March 17, 2014.
+will receive $1,000.
 Winners will be announced May 1 at the national launch of Global Youth Traffic Safety Month in Washington, DC.